ironcladlou/openshift4-libvirt-gcp/README.md

 Run an [OpenShift 4.0](https://github.com/openshift/installer) cluster on a single GCP instance using nested virtualization.

-## Creating an instance
+## Create a cluster

+First, launch a VM.
 This assumes images are built in the desired region.

 ```shell
 $ gcloud compute instances create $INSTANCE \